 earth will never believe in God; that will always be true.
 Therefore, we who

-they are very much a part of this world, and they may have a say about what
+than welcome in this world.
+Some Christians feel very much a part of this world, and have a say about what

 truly believe in Jesus Christ will not experience a sense of nobility in this